 - 7.3.1.The academy will keep an admission register and attendance register.
-The contents of which includes: - All children on roll at the academy - All children's personal details including full legal name - At least two, and preferably three, telephone numbers for different trusted adults - The date of admission (or re-admission) - Information regarding parents and carers - Details of the school last attended. - 7.3.2.
+The contents of which includes: - All children on roll at the academy - All children's personal details including full legal name

+- At least two, and preferably three, telephone numbers for different trusted adults - The date of admission (or re-admission) - Information regarding parents and carers - Details of the school last attended. - 7.3.2.
 The academy will enter children on the admissions register at the beginning of the first day on which it has been agreed by the academy that the child will start, or the day that the academy has been notified that the child will attend the academy. - 7.3.3.On each occasion, we will record children's attendance using the national codes.
-(For details of current national attendance codes see School attendance guidance School attendance guidance School attendance guidance School attendance guidance School attendance School attendance guidance School attendance - 7.3.4.A child's name can only be deleted from the admission register for a reason set out in regulation 8 of the Education (Pupil registration) (England) Regulations 2206 as amended.
+(For details of current national attendance codes see School attendance guidance - 7.3.4.A child's name can only be deleted from the admission register for a reason set out in regulation 8 of the Education (Pupil registration) (England) Regulations 2006 as amended.